 What can I say?
-I am so incredibly grateful to have this opportunity.
+I am so incredibly grateful to have this opportunity to study in Scotland.
 Traveling has always been my favourite thing to do and this allows me to do what I love while still working towards my future.

 I was so nervous to stay somewhere for such a long time without being able to leave whenever things got sticky or complicated or just plain weird.
 I thought I wouldn’t make friends or that I would want to move on to somewhere new.
 I was so wrong.
 Study abroad brings people together, you get to learn about new cultures and see and do things that just aren’t possible in your home country.

 I’ve explored castles, visited the home of the Lochness Monster, I even tried haggis (Haggis is a savoury pudding containing sheep’s pluck (heart, liver and lungs); minced with onion, oatmeal, suet, spices, and salt, mixed with stock,) and traditionally encased in the animal’s stomach and simmered for approximately three hours).
 Yuck!
 Well it actually wasn’t that bad, and hey!
 When in Scotland, do as the Scottish do, right?